marcromani/cascade/README.md

 \end{align*}
 ```

-Suppose you have a set of $n$ distinct variables that you observe over time, each of which comes with some error.
+Now, suppose you have a set of $n$ distinct variables that you observe over time, each of which comes with some error.
 If you can further estimate the size of these errors and the size of the correlations between the variables, you can model the source of your observations as a random vector $\boldsymbol{X} = (X_1, \ldots, X_n)$ with expected value

 ```math
 \text{E}\left[\boldsymbol{X}\right] = (\text{E}\left[X_1\right], \ldots, \text{E}\left[X_n\right]) = (\mu_1, \ldots, \mu_n) = \boldsymbol{\mu}